 Talks and interviews

 I’m available to give presentations, serve on discussion panels, talk with reporters, etc. Contact me through email or social media.
 I can speak about the subject of my book, related current events, and topics more general or specific as the situation warrants (such as global warming and teaching high school science).
 See the Events page for information on my future and past events.
 I’ve been a guest on the popular radio show Science Friday, a column I wrote was published in the World Views section of the science journal Nature, and I’ve been interviewed or had op-eds published in media outlets all around Florida and the U.S.

 I’ve been writing in various formats for years.
-I was a Marine Corps combat correspondent and a opinion page columnist for a newspaper in North Carolina.
+I was a Marine Corps combat correspondent and an opinion page columnist for a newspaper in North Carolina.
 I invite you to read some of my past works, including a story about the 1995 Oklahoma City federal building bombing and the 1993 Amtrak train wreck disaster in Alabama.

 Praise for Going Ape